 If you’re a beach lover, Croatia’s Dubrovnik is the ideal Balkan destination.
 Situated on the edge of the Mediterranean Sea, this resort-rich city offers a multitude of tourist favorites as well as unexplored wildlands.

 If you are a beach lover, Dubrovnik is the ideal Balkan destination.
 Situated on the edge of the Mediterranean Sea, this resort-rich city offers a multitude of tourist favorites as well as unexplored wildlands.
-Boat hire in Croatia is a fantastic getaway from the hustle and bustle and borrow a boat can help you get the full experience.
+Boat hire in Croatia is a fantastic getaway from the hustle and bustle and renting a boat can help you get the full experience.
 Dubrovnik is on the UNESCO list of protected historical sites, so it will be sure to enchant and leave you with an unforgettable experience.

 Test Your Cycling Skills on Croatia’s Dalmatian Coast